StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description: Whether to enable the - Description: Whether to enable the Legacy Compatibility for Replication.
+- Description: Whether to enable the Legacy Compatibility for Replication.
 StarRocks may behave differently between the old and new versions, causing problems during cross-cluster data migration.
-Therefore, you must enable Legacy Compatibility for the target cluster before data migration and disable it after data migration is completed.
+Therefore, you must enable Legacy Compatibility for the target cluster before data migration and disable it after data migration is completed. `true` indicates enabling this mode.
-- Introduced in: v3.1.11, 3.2.7
+- Introduced in: v3.1.11, v3.2.7

 ### User, role, and privilege